webplatform/docs-wpd/Annotations/index.md

 Agreed by Dan W., Doug S., Randall L., Renoir B., expected to be delivered by Oct.
 23 2014

-1. IE, when loading annotation sidebar, disable strong anchoring
+# IE, when loading annotation sidebar, disable strong anchoring
-1.1 Overload an alternate embed.js in notes server in [0]
+## Overload an alternate embed.js in notes server in [0]
-1.2 Make sure the spec calls the alternate `embed.js`
+## Make sure the spec calls the alternate `embed.js`

-2. Public annotation should show up, even when visitor isn’t logged in
+# Public annotation should show up, even when visitor isn’t logged in

-3. On a spec, when there’s an annotation, send an email to the archive
+# On a spec, when there’s an annotation, send an email to the archive

-3.1 Use email specified in the HTML, e.g. `<a rel="reply-to"
+## Use email specified in the HTML, e.g. <code><a rel="reply-to"  href="mailto:public-audio-comments@w3.org">foo</a></code>
-href="mailto:public-audio-comments@w3.org">foo</a>`

-4. Safari, on a spec, when init SSO, if a cookie is already set; do not
-to try recover session. (temporary solution)
+# Safari, on a spec, when init SSO, if a cookie is already set; do not to try recover session. (temporary solution)

 == Background ==